-The Fellowship of Christian Athletes’ (FCA) vision is to see the world impacted for Jesus Christ through the influence of coaches and athletes.
-Its mission is to present to coaches and athletes, and all whom they influence, the challenge and adventure of receiving Jesus Christ as Savior and Lord and serving Him in their relationships and in the fellowship of the church.
-FCA’s values include Integrity, Serving, Teamwork and Excellence.
+The Fellowship of Christian Athletes’ (FCA) vision is to see the world transformed by Jesus Christ through the influence of coaches and athletes.
+Its mission is to lead every coach and athlete into a growing relationship with Jesus Christ and His church.
+FCA’s guiding values are integrity, serving, teamwork and excellence.

 Shane Williamson was named the eighth president and CEO of Fellowship of Christian Athletes in October 2016 and officially began leading the international sports ministry on Jan.
 1, 2017.

 Before becoming president of FCA, Williamson served as FCA’s Executive Director of Field Ministry since September 2014 and has been involved with FCA for 24 years.
 He was also the Vice President of Field Ministry for the Carolinas from 2011-2014, Multi-Area Director for Metro Atlanta from 2005-2011 and the Area Director for Upstate South Carolina from 2002-2005.

 Before Williamson’s employment with the ministry, he was involved with FCA as a sponsor while working as a teacher and coach from 1992-2002 in four South Carolina high schools.
 That decade of hands-on experience allows Williamson to personally understand and relate to coaches and athletes on a unique level.